Facelift Naples, FL (Rhytidectomy)

 As time goes on, virtually all individuals experience a loosening of the skin on the face and neck.
-Jowls often replace a firm jaw line and excess tissue appears at the front of the neck.
-A procedure referred to as a facelift, can drastically improve a person’s appearance and self-confidence by correcting some of these issues.
+A procedure referred to as a facelift can drastically improve a person’s appearance and self-confidence by correcting some of these issues.
 As with all plastic surgeries performed in Naples, there are advantages and disadvantages associated with facelift procedures.
-Therefore, it is important for all prospective patients to schedule a consultation with a qualified cosmetic surgeon to discuss these pros and cons of each option prior to making a final decision.

-Generally speaking, a facelift does not stop the aging process or take away fine lines, but it does result in a more youthful appearance, a better defined jawline, and a firmer neck.
+Generally speaking, a facelift does not stop the aging process or take away fine lines, but it does result in a more youthful appearance, a better-defined jawline, and a firmer neck.
 Many patients are concerned about appearing “fake” or “done” after such a procedure.
-However, if an experienced practitioner completes the surgery, it will not be obvious that any cosmetic work has been done.
+However, if an experienced practitioner completes the facial rejuvenation procedure, it will not be obvious that any cosmetic work has been done.
 Rather, the person will simply look younger, less tired and in many cases, healthier.
-The surgeons with the highest success rates regarding such procedures typically ascribe to the philosophy that the ultimate goal of cosmetic work is to ensure clients still look like themselves, but appear younger and more vibrant than before the procedure.
+The surgeons with the highest success rates regarding such procedures typically ascribe to the philosophy that the ultimate goal of cosmetic work is to ensure clients still look like themselves but appear younger and more vibrant than before the procedure.

 The Best Candidates for a Facelift